• Skip to primary navigation

 🔪 How To Make Halloween Baked Cheese Mummies

-All you are going to need is a baking sheet, a small bowl, a pastry brush for your egg wash, a 3-inch cookie cutter, and a pizza cutter.
+You'll need a baking sheet, a small bowl, a pastry brush for your egg wash, a 3-inch cookie cutter, and a pizza cutter.

-This recipe will yield 6 baked cheese mummies, but you can easily double it if you like with an extra package of puff pastry!
+This recipe will yield 6 baked cheese mummies, but you can easily double it with an extra package of puff pastry.

 Step 1: Preheat.
 Preheat your oven to 400°F (205°C/Gas Mark 6) and line a baking sheet with parchment paper.

 Step 2: Make the egg wash.
-In a small bowl, whisk together 1 large egg (50 grams) and 1 tablespoon (15 milliliters) of water to create your egg wash.
-Set it aside.
+In a small bowl, whisk together 1 large egg (50 grams) and 1 tablespoon of water to create your egg wash.
+Set it aside (photo 1).

 Step 3: Cut out the pastries.
-Unfold your 2 sheets of thawed puff pastry and use a circular cookie cutter (about 3 inches in diameter) to cut out 12 circles.
+Unfold your 2 sheets of thawed puff pastry and use a circular cookie cutter (about 3 inches in diameter - photo 2) to cut out 12 circles.
 Save the scraps for later.

 Step 4: Layer.
-On 6 of the pastry circles, place one of your 6 slices of pepperoni followed by one of the 6 mini Babybel cheeses.
+On 6 of the pastry circles, place one of your 6 slices of pepperoni followed by one of the 6 mini Babybel cheeses (photo 3).

 Step 5: Assemble.
 Use a pastry brush to brush your egg wash around the outside of the puff pastry, and then place a second puff pastry round on top.
-Gently press the edges together.
+Gently press the edges together (photo 4).

 Step 6: Add strips.
 Use a pizza cutter to slice thin strips out of your puff pastry scraps.
-Lay them on top of your assembled pastries to look like mummies.
+Lay them on top of your assembled pastries to look like mummies (photo 5).

 Step 7: Bake.
-Brush the tops of the puff pastries with some more eggwash and then bake in the oven at 400°F (205°C/Gas Mark 6) for 20 minutes or until golden in color.
+Brush the tops of the puff pastries with some more eggwash and then bake in the oven at 400°F (205°C/Gas Mark 6) for 20 minutes or until golden in color (photo 6).

 Step 8: Add eyes.
-Remove the baked mummies from the oven, and then add your 12 mini candy eyes.
+Remove the baked mummies from the oven, then add the 12 mini candy eyes.

 Step 9: Serve.
 Serve immediately while warm with a side of marinara sauce.

-• You can add a dollop of marinara sauce on top of your Babybel cheese.
-Or you can just serve your marinara as a dipping sauce on the side!
+• Try adding marinara for more flavor.
+You can add a dollop of marinara sauce on top of your Babybel cheese.
+Or you can just serve your marinara as a dipping sauce on the side.

-• I used white cheddar Babybel cheese, but you can use any of the flavors you like!
+• Use your favorite type of cheese.
+I used white cheddar Babybel cheese, but you can use any of the flavors you like.

-• The egg wash not only helps to seal the top and bottom puff pastry together, but it also makes the top a beautiful golden color!
+• Don't skip the egg wash.
+The egg wash not only helps to seal the top and bottom puff pastry together, but it also makes the top a beautiful golden color.

 🥄 Make Ahead Options